Samuel Russell Thomas: Early life

-Thomas was born on April 27, 1840 in South Point in Lawrence County, Ohio.
+Thomas was born on April 27, 1840, in South Point in Lawrence County, Ohio.
 He was a son of Captain James Thomas (d.
 1842) and his wife, a daughter of Captain John Callihan, a War of 1812 soldier.
 His parents were originally from Virginia and were among the early settlers, in 1807, of the region between the Kanawha and Ohio Rivers.

 Career

-After limited schooling in Marietta, he began his career as a junior clerk with the Keystone Iron Company in Jackson, Ohio where he learned the engineering of mining.
+After limited schooling in Marietta, he began his career as a junior clerk with the Keystone Iron Company in Jackson, Ohio, where he learned the engineering of mining.

 U.S. Civil War

 An ardent Republican upon the forming of the party, Thomas enlisted during the U.S. Civil War as a Second Lieutenant in the 27th Ohio Infantry of the Union Army in July 1861.
 For three years, he served under Col. John W. Fuller in the "Ohio Brigade" and was successively promoted "for gallant and meritorious" to Captain, Major, Lieutenant Colonel, and Colonel before being brevetted a Brigadier general.
-Thomas mostly participated in the south and west under Grant and Sherman during the War, including at the Battles of Pittsburgh Landing, Chattanooga and Vicksburg.
+Thomas mostly participated in the south and west under Grant and Sherman during the War, including at the Battles of Pittsburg Landing, Chattanooga and Vicksburg.
 He was known for leading the first black Union troops, the 63rd and 64th United States Colored Infantry, into battle.

 Thomas was in the rear with the reserve forces during General Sherman's March to the Sea.
 For one year after the war during the Reconstruction era, he was in charge of the Freedman's and Abandoned Land and Property Departments in Mississippi.
 He was an Adjutant General on the staff of Oliver Otis Howard until January 1867 when he was honorably mustered out of the army.